shoootyou/cdktf-azure-python/README.md

 ----

-**Note** This project already has the module for azure, but in case you need another providers, you need to install them, and you can do it in two different ways:
+**Note** This project already has the module for azure, but in case you need other providers, you need to install them, and you can do it in two different ways:

 ```bash
      pipenv install cdktf-cdktf-provider-docker